ayoolasamo/the_home/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This web applicatio has a functional navigation bar and various buttons which are not functional as a user story was not provided to tell about the destination of the buttons.
+This web application has a functional navigation bar and various buttons which are not functional as a user story was not provided to tell about the destination of the buttons.
 Further more, the application has different sections providing various information.

 ## Acknowledgements